top of page

 Responsibility: rest

 First, Hebrews says the Mosaic law could not make anyone "perfect".
-Here are the key phrases in Hebrews 7:11,19, 9:9, 10:1 (NASB, underline mine): Now if perfection was through the Levitical priesthood...what further need was there for another priest...?...for the Law made nothing perfect...gifts and sacrifices are offered which cannot make the worshiper perfect in conscience...can never, by the same sacrifices which they offer continually year by year, make perfect those who draw near.
+Notice the explicit emphasis on this issue in Hebrews 7:11,19, 9:9, 10:1 (NASB, underline mine): Now if perfection was through the Levitical priesthood...what further need was there for another priest...?...for the Law made nothing perfect...gifts and sacrifices are offered which cannot make the worshiper perfect in conscience...can never, by the same sacrifices which they offer continually year by year, make perfect those who draw near.

-Second, Hebrews says the atoning work of the Lord Jesus Christ can make a person "perfect" (their spirit).
+Second, Hebrews says the atoning work of the Lord Jesus Christ can make a person "perfect", i.e., their spirit.
 The following verses are two of the most important in all the Word regarding our salvation package.
 Hebrews 10:14 and 12:23 (NKJV, underline mine): For by one offering He has perfected forever those who are being sanctified...to the spirits of just men made perfect.

 Summary & Takeaway